saturneric/GpgFrontend-Manual/src/content/docs/guides/view-keypair-info.md

 - When a key is moved to a smart card, its private part is physically transferred and removed from your local key database.
-- This change is irreversible—the private key now exists only on the smart card and cannot be extracted back.
+- This change is irreversible.
+The private key now exists only on the smart card and cannot be extracted back theoretically.
 - This provides strong protection against malware or key theft: cryptographic operations using that key (such as signing or decrypting) will now require the smart card to be present and unlocked.